Graphics: Computer graphics

 3D computer graphics began being used in video games in the 1970s with Spasim for the PLATO system in 1974 and FS1 Flight Simulator in 1979.
 Atari, Inc.'s Battlezone (1980) exposed 3D graphics to a wide audience.
 Other wireframe and flat-shaded 3D games appeared throughout the 1980s.
 Ultima Underworld: The Stygian Abyss (1992) was one of the first major video games with texture-mapped polygons.

 Computer systems dating from the 1980s and onwards often use a graphical user interface (GUI) to present data and information with symbols, icons, and pictures, rather than text.
-3D computer graphics and creation tools became more accessible to video game and film developers in the in the late 1980s with SGI computers, which were later used to create some of the first fully computer-generated short films at Pixar.
+3D computer graphics and creation tools became more accessible to video game and film developers in the late 1980s with SGI computers, which were later used to create some of the first fully computer-generated short films at Pixar.

 3D graphics became more popular in the 1990s in video games, multimedia, and animation.
 In 1995, Toy Story, the first full-length computer-generated animation film, was released in cinemas.
 Since then, computer graphics have become more accurate and detailed, due to more advanced computers and better 3D modeling software applications, such as Maya, 3D Studio Max, and Cinema 4D.
 Consumer-level 3D graphics acceleration hardware became common in IBM PC compatibles near the end of the decade.

 Another use of computer graphics is screensavers, originally intended to prevent the layout of much-used GUIs from 'burning into' the computer screen.
 They have since evolved into true pieces of art, their practical purpose obsolete; modern screens are not susceptible to such artifacts.

 Web graphics

-In the 1990s, Internet speeds increased, and Internet browsers capable of viewing images were released, the first being Mosaic.
+In the 1990s, Internet speeds increased, and web browsers capable of viewing images were released, the first being Mosaic.
 Websites began to use the GIF format to display small graphics, such as banners, advertisements, and navigation buttons, on web pages.
 Modern web browsers can now display JPEG, PNG and increasingly, SVG images in addition to GIFs on web pages.
 SVG, and to some extent VML, support in some modern web browsers have made it possible to display vector graphics that are clear at any size.
 Plugins expand the web browser functions to display animated, interactive and 3-D graphics contained within file formats such as SWF and X3D.